 KIP RAND "Host"

 Kip's search for the Rockies' deepest powder and gnarliest terrain led him on a circuitous journey through the mountains of Idaho, Montana, and Colorado before he discovered that the region's best skiing lay just across Hells Canyon from his hometown of Boise, Idaho.
-Along the way he acquired various expensive pieces of paper including bachelors degrees in history and resource conservation from the University of Montana, Wilderness First Responder, NAI Certified Interpretive Guide, and AIARE Level II Avalanche.
+Along the way he acquired various expensive pieces of paper including bachelors degrees in history and resource conservation from the University of Montana, Wilderness First Responder, NAI Certified Interpretive Guide, and AIARE Level III Avalanche.
 When the snow starts melting in the Wallowas, you can find Kip chasing it down to the mighty rivers of Idaho where he continues connecting people with the resource by baking Dutch oven cakes and telling horribly embellished stories. .

 Ruby and Cusick "Porters"